confetti-framework/docs/errors.md

 __________

-When you start a new Laravel project, error and exception handling is already configured for you.
+When you start a new Lanvard project, error and exception handling is already configured for you.
 The `App\Exceptions\Handler` class is where all exceptions triggered by your application are logged and then rendered back to the user.
 We'll dive deeper into this class throughout this documentation.